maybe-finance/maybe/README.md

 In development, we use `letter_opener` to automatically open emails in your browser.
 However, if you self-host, you'll likely want some basic email sending abilities.

-You can use any SMTP-based mail service and then simply drop in your SMPT credentials in the `.env` file.
+You can use any SMTP-based mail service and then simply drop in your SMTP credentials in the `.env` file.

 [Resend](https://resend.com) is a great option for personal use as they have a very generous free plan.